openmovementproject/openmovement/docs/buildax/docs/developer-api.md

 `2000-01-01`.
 Eg:

 ````
-	Current Unix Time – (2000-01-01 00:00) = BAX RTC Timestamp
+	Current Unix Time – (2000-01-01 00:00) = BuildAX RTC Timestamp
 	       1407940334 –      946684800     = 461255534
 ````

-The reason for this difference is that the hardware real-time-clock (RTC) on the BAX router works with an epoch of the year 2000 and a 32-bit timestamp, meaning dates up to 2068 can be represented internally.
+The reason for this difference is that the hardware real-time-clock (RTC) on the BuildAX LRS works with an epoch of the year 2000 and a 32-bit timestamp, meaning dates up to 2068 can be represented internally.

 ## Example `wget` commands